 Visit in May for the Historic Grand prix and the Formula One Grand Prix.

 From Monaco, Menton and the neighbouring Italian Riviera are within tantalising reach.
-While we do not go in-depth into the Italian Riviera here in our French Riviera yacht guide, 212 Yachts do offer many yacht charters on the Italian Riviera and will be delighted to advice on itineraries.
+While we do not go in-depth into the Italian Riviera here in our French Riviera yacht guide, 212 Yachts do offer many yacht charters on the Italian Riviera.
+Of course we will be delighted to advise on itineraries.